ms-choudhary/ms-choudhary.github.io/content/notes/files-storage.md

 ### Useful commands
 - Use `tac` or `tail -r` to reverse a file
 - `cat -n filename` show file with linenumber
+- `less -N filename or type -N in less window` show line numbers with less

 ### Copy via dd